USEPA/retigo/README.md

 ## Running RETIGO

 Retigo is a client-side web application.
-It can be run directly from the github site by simply clicking on the index.html file.
+It can be run directly from the github site by simply navigating to https://usepa.github.io/retigo.

 Alternatively it can be downloaded and run from your computer using a temporary local http server.
 Popular options include using Python to launch an http server.
 To do this, open a terminal and navigate to the directory where retigo was installed.
 Then issue the command